ckcollab/ckcollab/_posts/2021-5-18-Skeletor.md

 ### Onboarding new devs

+Skeletor projects benefit from consistent architecture and implementation of development best practices across the board.
-One of the biggest benefits is consistency across CKC projects and web dev best practices in general.
-Anyone who has done a reasonable Python or Docker project can spin up our repo in seconds.
+Anyone who has a bit of experience with Python or Docker can spin up our repo in seconds.
 All a new developer needs to do (assuming they have Docker) is:

 ```bash